 - Share-based compensation

-Short-term employee benefits include wages and salaries, social security contributions, vacation pay and sickness benefits and are recognised as liabilities at the repayment amount as soon as the associated job has been performed.
+Short-term employee benefits include wages and salaries, social security contributions, vacation pay and sickness benefits and are recognised as liabilities at the repayment amount as soon as the associated job performance has been rendered.

 Post-employment benefits are provided in the context of defined benefit or defined contribution plans.
 In the case of defined contribution plans, periodic contribution obligations to the external pension provider are recognised as expenses for post-employment benefits at the same time as the beneficiary’s job performance.
 Missed payments or prepayments to the pension provider are accrued as liabilities or receivables.
 Liabilities with a term of over twelve months are discounted.